Updated on December 10, 2024

 Treatment Options for Crooked Teeth

 Dentistry has advanced so much in the past few decades.
-Years ago, orthodontics had few options to correct misaligned teeth (except for traditional metal braces).
+Nowadays, there are many treatment options for correcting misaligned teeth besides traditional braces.

 Invisalign

 Invisalign is a popular treatment option to correct mild to moderate malocclusion cases.
-It can even correct some severe issues of crooked teeth based on its high-end technology.
+It can even correct some severe issues of crooked teeth thanks to its high-end technology.

 Braces

-They offer supervision by a licensed dentist, at-home impressions, and delivery of all aligner trays at once.
+At-home aligners are supervised by a licensed dentist.
+They provide at-home impressions and deliver all aligner trays at once.
 Many people opt for at-home aligners to correct crowded teeth because they offer an affordable and discreet way to straighten teeth.

 Other Treatment Options